When is the 2017 Fair?

 Are political candidates welcome to campaign at the Iowa State Fair?

 Political candidates are welcome to attend the Iowa State Fair with paid gate admission.
-While on the grounds, we ask that all candidates, staff, media and supporters adhere to our Political Candidate Guidelines.

 Where is handicap accessible parking available during the Fair?